 Most electricity meters in Victoria are smart meters – digital meters that record how much power you use every half-hour.
 They don’t need to be read manually by meter readers.
 Information about usage is transferred to your company via communications networks.
 A small number of properties in Victoria (for example, if you live in an embedded network) still have original, non-smart electricity meters.
-Read our fact sheet for more information.
+Read our Electricity, gas and water fact sheet for more information.

 All water and gas meters, and some electricity meters, have to be read manually to record usage.
 Your water company owns and reads your water meter.
 Electricity and gas distributors own and read electricity and gas meters.
 It’s your responsibility to make sure your company can access the meters that must be read manually or for maintenance or replacement.
 If you live in an embedded network, your owners’ corporation or the company that bills you owns and reads your meter.
 They’re also responsible for the maintenance of the meter.

 You can read your own meter to check your electricity, gas and water usage.
 You’ll need to locate your meter, match the unique meter number with the number listed on your bill, and then read the meter display.
 Watch our video for more information.

 There are several problems that can happen with meters, including: